SAP/cloud-sdk-currency-conversion/README.md

 ### Convert Currencies

-Get currency exchange rates converted from a base currency to a target currency by using the Currency Conversion library.
+Get currency exchange rates converted from a base currency to a target currency by using the currency conversion library.

 #### Get Bulk Conversions